jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 - [ ] Set the PERF_COUNT config to YES in the IECore constructor

 Feedback: Correct!
 If you are using the heterogeneous mode, performance counter can be really helpful in determining what the best devices is for each layer.

+#### 9. Which of the following can limit the lowest precision level?
+Select all that apply.